imsweb/naaccr-xml/README.md

 The readers provide a ***readPatient()*** method that returns the next patient available, or null if the end of the stream is reached.
 The writers provide a ***writePatient(patient)*** method.

-Transforming a flat file into the corresponding XML file and vice-versa becomes very simple with those streams; just create the streams and write every patient you read...
+Transforming a flat file into the corresponding XML file and vice-versa becomes very simple with those streams; just create the stream and write every patient you read...

-### Using utility methods
+### Using the NAACCR XML Utility class (NaaccrXmlUtils)
 A few higher-level utility methods have been defined in the [NaaccrXmlUtils](https://github.com/depryf/naaccr-xml/blob/master/src/main/java/org/naaccr/xml/NaaccrXmlUtils.java) class (only the required parameters are shown for clarity):

 *Reading methods*